Step inside this detached Bath home filled with global glamour

 Living room

-In the living room, the mood is different, with fine walnut antiques and classic, buttoned sofas rubbing shoulders with Australian Aboriginal art and Indian statuary.
+For the living room idea, the mood is different, with fine walnut antiques and classic, buttoned sofas rubbing shoulders with Australian Aboriginal art and Indian statuary.
 ‘We love so many different styles that we didn’t feel that we had to stick to just one,’ explain the owners.
 ‘We wanted the rooms to be individual and distinctive from each other.’

 What comes across throughout the house is the couple’s passion for collecting art and intriguing objects.
 In the living room, the fireplace provides a perfect frame for displaying treasured pieces.